Chindians: Guyana

 In British Guiana, the Chinese did not maintain their distinctive physical features due to the high rate of Chinese men marrying people other ethnicities like Indian women.
 The severe imbalance with Indian men outnumbering Indian women led some women to take advantage of the situation to squeeze favors from men and leave their partners for other men, one infamous example was a pretty, light skinned, Christian Indian woman named Mary Ilandun with ancestral origins from Madras, born in 1846, who had relations with Indian, black, and Chinese men as she married them in succession and ran off with their money to her next paramour, doing this from 1868 to 1884.
 Indian men used force to bring Indian women back in line from this kind of behavior, such as infamous "wife murders".
 The most severe lack of women in all the peoples of British Guiana was with the Chinese and this led Europeans to believe that Chinese did not engage in wife murders while wife murders was something innate to Indian men.
 Chinese women were viewed as more chaste than their Indian counterparts.
 Chinese women were not indentured and since they did not need to work, they avoided prospective men seeking relationships, while the character of Indian women was disparaged as immoral and their alleged sexual immorality was blamed for their deaths in the "wife murders" by Indian men.
 The sex ratio of Indian men to Indian women was 100:63 while the sex ratio of Chinese men to Chinese women was 100:43 in British Guiana in 1891.

 In British Guiana there was growth of coolie Indian women marriages with Chinese men and it was reported that "It is not an uncommon thing to find a cooly woman living with a Chinaman as his wife, and in one or two instances the woman has accompanied her reputed husband to China." by Dr. Comins in 1891 and an 1892 Immigration British Guiana authorities took note of marriages between Indian women and Chinese men that year.

 Jamaica

 When black and Indian women had children with Chinese men the children were called chaina raial in Jamaican English.
 The Chinese community in Jamaica was able to consolidate because an openness to marrying Indian women was present in the Chinese since Chinese women were in short supply.
 Polyandry was rare among the Indian population in Jamaica according to Verene A. Shepherd.
-The small number of Indian women were fought over between Indian men and led to a rise in the amount of wife murders by Indian men.
-Indian women made up 11 percent of the annual amount of Indian indentured migrants from 1845 to 1847 in Jamaica.
+The small number of Indian women were fought over between Indian men and led to a rise in the number of wife murders by Indian men.
+Indian women made up 11 percent of the annual number of Indian indentured migrants from 1845 to 1847 in Jamaica.